How to Replace an Improper TPRV Discharge Pipe

 6. Cut your pipe to the appropriate size.

 7. Follow the instructions on the CPVC cement cans and connect the union to the pipe you just cut.

 8. Apply the thread seal to the union.

 9. Install the assembly into the TPR valve.

-10. Some TPR valves are the top of the tank.
-In this case, you will simply need to make one extra measurement, one extra cut, and a 90 degree angle to the pipe assembly.
+10. Some TPR valves are at the top of the tank.
+In this case, you will simply need to make one extra measurement, one extra cut, and a 90-degree angle to the pipe assembly.
 Do not glue the vertical pipe into the horizontal pipe until after you install the horizontal pipe into the valve!

-- not reduce in size from the valve to the air gap (point of discharge).
+- Not reduced in size from the valve to the air gap (point of discharge).

 - be as short and as straight as possible so as to avoid undue stress on the valve.

-- be installed so as to drain by flow of gravity.
+- be installed so as to drain by the flow of gravity.

 - not be trapped, since standing water may become contaminated and backflow into the potable water.

 - discharge to a floor drain, to an indirect waste receptor, or to the outdoors.

 - not be directly connected to the drainage system to prevent backflow of potentially contaminating the potable water.

 - discharge through a visible air gap in the same room as the water-heating appliance.